discordjs/guide/guide/interactions/slash-command-permissions.md

 # Slash command permissions

-Slash commands also have their own permissions system, which allows you to control who has access to use those commands.
-Unlike the slash commands permission setting within the Discord client, you can fine tune access to commands without preventing the selected user or role from using all commands.
+Slash commands have their own permissions system, which allows you to control who has access to use which commands.
+Unlike the slash commands permission setting within the Discord client, you can fine-tune access to commands without preventing the selected user or role from using all commands.

 ::: tip
 If you set `defaultPermission: false` when creating a command you can immediately disable it for everyone including guild administrators and yourself.